Inhar6/bookstore-junit5-mockito-jacoco/JUnit5-101.md

 ```

 ## 8. Adding JaCoCo for Code Coverage
 JaCoCo is used to measure test coverage in your project.
-To integrate JaCoCo, add the following plugin to your `pom.xml`:
+To integrate JaCoCo, add the following plugin to your `pom.xml` within the `<build>` element, which defines how your Maven project is built.
+It's where you configure everything related to the build process, such as plugins, resources, directory structure, and final artifact details.

 ```xml
 <plugin>